network-unit-testing-system/nuts/doc/source/install/index.rst

 ============

 Nuts is a python tool and the installation is pretty easy.
 For the communication with the Salt master the API is used.
-So there is no need for root permissions on the system.
-In the sub pages you will find additional help to the integration
+There is no need for root permissions on the system.
+In the sub pages you will find additional help with configuration and integration.

 .. toctree::
    :maxdepth: 1